Textualize/textual/docs/guide/animation.md

 ## Animating styles

 Textual's animator can change an attribute from one value to another in fixed increments over a period of time.
-You can apply animations to [styles](styles.md) such `offset` to move widgets around the screen, and `opacity` to create fading effects.
+You can apply animations to [styles](styles.md) such as `offset` to move widgets around the screen, and `opacity` to create fading effects.

 Apps and widgets both have an [animate][textual.app.App.animate] method which will animate properties on those objects.
 Additionally, `styles` objects have an identical `animate` method which will animate styles.